Disney tops Comcast with $71.3 billion deal for Fox

 Walt Disney isn't taking Comcast's bid for 21st Century Fox lying down.

 The new offer shoulders Comcast's bid out of the way as Disney looks to lock up Fox, which is home to marquee franchises like X-Men, Deadpool, Kingsmen, and Planet of the Apes; animated films like Ice Age; and TV assets like The Simpsons and edgy network FX.
-That Disney would raise the ante underscores the increasing value of content, following AT&T's own $85 billion purchase of Time Warner.
+Disney's raising of the ante underscores the increasing value of content, following AT&T's $85 billion purchase of Time Warner.

 Comcast had hoped the Fox assets would join a stable of entertainment outfits that include properties run by NBC Universal.
-Think The Fast the Furious and Jurassic World movies, plus a constellation of TV channels -- not only ones that have NBC in their names but also others like Bravo and Syfy.
+Think The Fast and the Furious and the Jurassic World movies, plus a constellation of TV channels -- not only those that have NBC in their names but also others like Bravo and Syfy.

-Disney, meanwhile, could also benefit from Fox's wide range of television and film assets, which could feed into its streaming services, including a planned rival to Netflix sometimes referred to as Disneyflix.
+Disney, meanwhile, could benefit as well from Fox's wide range of television and film assets, which could feed into its streaming services, including a planned rival to Netflix sometimes referred to as Disneyflix.

 The deal breaks down to $38 a share in cash and stock.